Top 10 Baseball Rules

 10. Ground Rule Double

-A ground rule double occurs when a ball is fairly hit and lands in the field of play, but then leaves the field of play without interference from a fielder.
-This occurs most often when a batter hits the ball near the sideline in fair territory, then the ball bounces out.
-In case of a ground rule double, the batter is awarded a double and any runner on base advances one base.
-This occurs often in parks that have sidelines very close to the foul lines.
+A ground rule double occurs when a ball is fairly hit and lands in the field of play but then leaves the field of play without interference from a fielder.
+This occurs most often when a batter hits the ball near the warning track and bounces over the wall.
+In case of a ground rule double, the batter and all baserunners are awarded two bases.